The Bible—A Book From God

 15 The Babylonians were holding a festival that night and felt secure behind their massive city walls.
 Meanwhile, Cyrus cleverly diverted the water of the river that flowed through the city.
 Soon the water was shallow enough for his men to cross the riverbed and approach the walls of the city.
 But how would Cyrus’ army get past Babylon’s walls?
 For some reason, on that night the doors to the city were carelessly left open!

-16 Regarding Babylon, it was foretold: “She will never be inhabited, nor will she reside for generation after generation.
-And there the Arab will not pitch his tent, and no shepherds will let their flocks lie down there.”
+16 Regarding Babylon, it was foretold: “She will never be inhabited, nor will she be a place to reside in throughout all generations.
+No Arab will pitch his tent there, and no shepherds will rest their flocks there.”
 (Isaiah 13:20) This prophecy did more than predict a city’s fall.
 It showed that Babylon would be desolated permanently.
 You can see evidence of the fulfillment of these words.
-The uninhabited site of ancient Babylon—about 50 miles [80 km] south of Baghdad, Iraq—is proof that what Jehovah spoke through Isaiah has been fulfilled: “I will sweep her with the broom of annihilation.”—Isaiah 14:22, 23.*
+The uninhabited site of ancient Babylon—about 50 miles (80 km) south of Baghdad, Iraq—is proof that what Jehovah spoke through Isaiah has been fulfilled: “I will sweep her with the broom of annihilation.”—Isaiah 14:22, 23.c

 17 Considering how the Bible is a book of reliable prophecy is faith strengthening, is it not?
 After all, if Jehovah God has fulfilled his past promises, we have every reason to be confident that he will also fulfill his promise of a paradise earth.
-(Numbers 23:19) Indeed, we have “hope of the everlasting life which God, who cannot lie, promised before times long lasting.”—Titus 1:2.*
+(Read Numbers 23:19.)
+Indeed, we have “hope of the everlasting life that God, who cannot lie, promised long ago.”—Titus 1:2.d

 “THE WORD OF GOD IS ALIVE”